appsmithorg/appsmith-docs/setup/kubernetes.md

   helm upgrade --values values.yaml appsmith appsmith/appsmith
   ```
 ## Updating Appsmith
+### Auto Update
   - In the default Appsmith helm installation the auto-update is disabled (Recommended).
     You have the option to enable auto-update for your Appsmith helm deployment by either:
     - Setting `autoupdate.enabled` to `true` in the `values.yaml` file, if you are using the values file.
     - By passing the argument `--set autoupdate.enabled=true` to the helm install/upgrade command.
+### Manual Update
-- In order to update the Appsmith container image manually, run the command: `kubectl rollout restart statefulset appsmith`
+- To manually update the Appsmith container image to the latest release, run the command:
+  `kubectl rollout restart statefulset appsmith`

 ## Troubleshooting